The Joy of Mirror Making: Parabolizing

 Should the mirror be gradually transformed from spherical to parabolic or should the mirror be divided into zones, where each zone is parabolized before continuing on, or perhaps a combination of the two approaches?
 Some spinning strategies (slightly smaller sub diameter lap slightly offset from the mirror that is spun at high speed face up call) for zonal parabolizing.
 That is, the 90% zone is parabolized, then the 80% zone and so forth, by gradually moving the freely spinning sub diameter lap inward.

 I start with warming the pitch lap with a heat gun.
 I want the pitch warmed just enough so that it can be pressed into perfect contact.
-Too much heat will remove volatiles from the pitch and warm the glass causing all sorts of havoc.
+Too much heat will remove volatiles from the pitch shortening its life and warm the glass causing all sorts of havoc.
 I press the lap for a few seconds, then rotate and reposition the lap slightly and press again.
 I repeat until satisfied with the contact.
 After contact I renew the channels and microfaceting with a soapy aluminum bar or wooden dowel.
-I place the mirror back on the lap, rotating and moving every few seconds, until the glass and lap have equilibrated to the same temperature.
+I place the mirror on the lap, rotating and moving every few seconds, until the glass and lap have equilibrated to the same temperature.
 This whole process takes 5-15 minutes and is necessary for consistent results.
-However long it takes though, don't settle for less than the desired contact or equilibrium.
+However long it takes though, don't settle for less than the perfect contact or good temperature equilibrium.

 Best results come with slow heavy even drag.
 Rotate top piece methodically; walk around or rotate the bottom piece at a slower but regular pace.
 Start and stop in the same position.
 Don't be shocked if you are working a very large very fast mirror: you will have to push down harder on the mirror's back to maintain even drag.
-That's because the difference between sphere and parabola becomes quite severe.

-Each session I begin with a test, write out my analysis of the mirror, pick the biggest error, write out my plan of attack (strokes, deformed lap, accentuated pressure, time to execute or at least see if the proposed cure is making the mirror healthier or sicker), execute my plan of attack, then follow up with more tests to evaluate results.
 This is recorded in a log.
 You will find that your personality coupled with the mirror tend to produce similar outcomes.
 If that particular outcome is not desired, then study your notes for what to do differently.

 Strokes and rotations should be precise with no variation.
 End at the same rotation point around the barrel as you started.
 Machines can make beautifully smooth and highly regular surfaces.
 Be like a machine.